montionugera/EDV-Laon/README.md

 -US map view should improve by add tooltip when the user hover mouse on it.

--Drop down for quick navigate though quater.
+-Add more option for quicker navigate though quater.

--Graph unit definitions.

 ##### What I think it should not be improved or be fixed :